Valentine’s Day is a great holiday to use for a themed indoor cycling playlist and workout routine since there are so many songs about love.

-Oh, Valentine’s Day!
-While many people love to love this holiday, I know others that love to hate it.
-I personally fall somewhere in the middle.
-But personal preferences aside, Valentine’s Day is a great holiday to use for themed spinning classes, since there are so many songs out there about love.
-With everyone having different opinions about the holiday, I think it’s important to make a spinning music playlist that’s not all mushy gushy love songs — add some spunky single swag, and songs about self-love, friend love, etc.
+With everyone having different opinions about the holiday, I think it’s important to make an indoor cycling music playlist or workout routine that’s not all mushy gushy love songs — add some spunky single swag, and songs about self-love, friend love, etc. to make sure all of your riders are happy.

-Have fun with it, and don’t take the spinning music playlist theme too seriously.
-I would look for love songs with a solid beat or high emotion to bring the energy in the Group X class, and throw in a few spin songs that will have everyone singing along.
+Have fun with it, and don’t take the indoor cycling music playlist theme too seriously.
+I would look for love songs with a solid beat or high emotion to bring the energy in the Group X class, and throw in a few songs that will have everyone singing along.

-I like to teach my spin class in a series that we do twice or three times through, depending on the series.
+Reminder!
+As you explore these Valentine’s Day workout routines and indoor cycling playlists, remember that I like to teach my cycle class in a series that we do twice or three times through, depending on the series.
 So, I pick a couple exercises to make up my series, and we stick to it throughout the class.
 That way, participants know what to expect, so they can go big when they’re supposed to and not hold back for fear of another sprint around the corner.

-For this Valentine’s Day-themed spinning music playlist, I took us through the arc of a relationship — the crushin’ phase, the romance and finally the break-up.
+For this Valentine’s Day-themed cycle music playlist, I took us through the arc of a relationship — the crushin’ phase, the romance, and finally the break-up.

 - Song 1: Moderate pace with hard (uncomfortable) surges on the chorus.
 If your bikes have monitors, choose a fast RPM (between 80 – 100), then ask participants to add 10+ to their RPM during the chorus.